 AMC is one of the many channels on Sling TV.
 Live AMC is a part of both their “Blue” and “Orange” package, starting at $35 per month.
 Either plan will provide access to new episodes of Interview with the Vampire every Sunday.

 YouTube TV also offers AMC live online, and a cloud DVR with limitless storage space for recording your shows.
-The base package includes AMC for $64.99a month.
-YouTube TV supports Android, iOS, Apple TV, Fire TV, Chromecast, and more.
-The YouTube TV app has also returned to Roku devices after settling a dispute between the two companies.
+The base package includes AMC for $72.99a month.
+YouTube TV supports Roku, Android, iOS, Apple TV, Fire TV, Chromecast, and more.
 Check our review of YouTube TV to see if it’s available in your area.YouTube TV subscribers can also sign up for the ad-free version of AMC, AMC Premiere.